copyninja/copyninja.info/content/devops/cloning_laptop_nvmet.rst

     btfs fielsystem resize max /

-And now I'm writing this blog from my new laptop without needing to do any resetup or reinstallation of software.
-Even though copying takes a while, I did not spend more than an hour to do this entire process, and a lot of time is saved by not having to reinstall every software you need and reconfigure it to the original settings.
-It would definitely take a week for you to adjust to your new laptop.
+Conclussion
+###########

+The only benefit of this entire process is that I have a new laptop, but I still feel like I'm using my existing laptop.
+Typically, setting up a new laptop takes about a week or two to completely get adjusted, but in this case, that entire time is saved.

+An added benefit is that I learned how to export disks using NVME over TCP, thanks to my colleague.
+This new knowledge adds to the value of the experience.